 Depending on the gravity of the violation, breaching a custody order can result in criminal charges ranging from second-degree to third-degree offenses--resulting in hefty fines and possible jail time.
 Furthermore, such violations may negatively impact your custodial rights regarding the child.

-Factors Considered in Determining the Child Will Live
+Factors Considered in Determining Where the Child Will Live

 In New Jersey, individuals are considered minors until they reach 18, at which point they are legally recognized as adults.
 Consequently, they do not have the legal authority to choose their living arrangements until they turn 18.
 However, the child's input is considered by the courts during custody hearings, alongside other factors such as the child's age, health status, well-being, the parent's capacity to provide care and any history of domestic violence or abuse.
 While the court ultimately determines custody based on the child's best interests, the child's input can significantly influence their living circumstances.
 In general, the older the child, the more consideration the judge will give to their preferences when determining custody.
 Additionally, when deciding custody for siblings, the state prefers to keep siblings together in custody arrangements whenever feasible since research has shown this arrangement creates a greater sense of stability for the children.